How to Improve Your Study Skills for Grad School

 • Advanced writing skills

 To study successfully, students must prepare both mentally and physically.
 They must mentally prioritize tasks, set timetables, and indulge in breaks.
-Students also need to be mindful of the physical location and comfort of the study space they utilize, as well as to assemble all the materials needed to study.
+Students also need to be mindful of the physical location and comfort of the study space they utilize as well as assemble all the materials needed to study.

 Figure out your learning style

-• Visual learners learn best through sight, can easily visual things in their minds, prefer demonstrative learning over verbal learning, and visualize images for reading comprehension.
+• Visual learners learn best through sight, can easily visualize things in their minds, prefer demonstrative learning over verbal learning, and visualize images for reading comprehension.

 • Auditory learners learn best by hearing information explained to them, have an easier time developing oral communication skills and vocabulary, prefer thinking out loud, and enjoy participating in group discussions.

-• Kinetic learners learn best by engaging in learning activities, concentrate better when movement is involved and prefer to be in motion when completing work, and prefer seeing someone do something then trying it themselves.
+• Kinetic learners learn best by engaging in learning activities, concentrate better when movement is involved, prefer to be in motion when completing work, and like seeing someone do something and then trying it themselves.

 The first two are rather self-explanatory, while kinetic learners are those who learn best by doing.
 Once you know what your learning style is, you can adapt your study skills to follow suit.